 The estates of any US citizen and resident are all fair game.
 But given the high federal exemption amount, not many estates would actually have to pay the tax.

-For the 2022 tax year, estates with “combined gross assets and prior taxable gifts” of more than $12.06 million would need to file an estate tax return (Form 706).
+Generally speaking, for the 2024 tax year, estates with “combined gross assets and prior taxable gifts” of more than $13.61 million would need to file an estate tax return (Form 706).
+Visit the IRS's Estate Tax webpage for more information.

 These deductions may include mortgages, other debts and estate administration expenses.
 And typically, if you’re passing the estate to your spouse, they may also be able to claim the marital deduction.